Login

 I'll hand out a materials list from my favourite suppliers I use for the studio - a great resource to encourage more printing in the future!

 My studio is on floor 6 at Regent Studios: if you’re not taking the stairs please take the right hand lift and depart on floor 6 for studio 64B.
 For all evening workshops there will be plenty of snacks available, especially for those who've come straight from work.
-The day sessions include a light plant-based lunch - in autumn and winter there will be homemade soup.
+The day sessions include a light plant-based lunch: homemade soup with sourdough.
 Please do let me know if you have any dietary requirements or allergies.

 Thanks, Alex